Methods and Ways Forward for Assessing Cumulative Impacts

 Watch the Recording

-About the Webinar Series This webinar series was co-organized by HEI’s Environmental Justice program and Energy Research Program as part of a special project: Designing a Cumulative Impact Assessment for an Oil and Gas Community in the United States.
-This series of webinars informed the conceptualization of the design for oil and gas communities and aims to bring together voices from academia, government, industry, and communities across the field of impact assessment.
+About the Webinar Series This webinar series is being co-organized by HEI’s Community Health and Environmental Research Initiatives program and Energy research program as part of a special project aimed at providing a roadmap that can inform CI assessment using example contexts from oil and gas communities in the United States.
+This series of webinars inform the conceptualization of the project and aims to bring together voices from academia, government, industry, and communities across the field of impact assessment.

 Overview of the Webinar This webinar explored research related to cumulative impacts and cumulative impact assessment, and highlighted the state-of-the-science in the field.
 The objective was to illustrate how the combined effects of chemical and non-chemical stressors have been characterized in research and policy contexts, what methodologies currently exist or are being explored to conduct cumulative impacts research, what research is needed to support cumulative impact assessment, and potential paths forward to support meaningful cumulative impact assessment that supports health-protective policy.